 “With fishing licences no longer being issued, this group of fisherfolk are not eligible for compensation, assistance or subsidised petrol,” the study shows.

-#5 Compensations appear to be reserved for the selected few
+#5 Compensations appear to be reserved for the select few

 Following the DEIA Report, the developer also started offering various compensation packages for the betterment of the community including employment opportunities.